Current state of psychedelic research

 Psychedelic therapy’s future looks bright.
 It’s getting more acceptance and legal approval.
 But this must be done safely, with strict rules.

 In the past, psychedelic drugs had bad reputations – thought to be unhelpful and against the law.
-Now though, studies show they can be useful, if used correctly and safely in a supervised way by professionals.
+Now though, studies show they can be useful if used correctly and safely in a supervised way by professionals.
 Psychedelic therapies are likely to become a normal part of treatment soon.

 Frequently Asked Questions